 An hour seemed to zoom by.
 Doing a Virtually Connecting within a session runs well, and while different in some aspects of hallway conversations, with a great group like we had it brings the value of unstructured conversations into a session conversation.

 It was a better than fantasy conversational, professional reassuring story happening… openly… in real time.

 And these are morsel memories more than a week old.
 If you want to be part of Virtually Connecting, the door is open and the welcome mat is out.
 Just do it.
 You will not be sorry at all, even if you choose to wake up at 3AM.

 Top / Featured Image: Screen shot from my iPhone alarm settings..
 Please re-use this photo and feel welcome to make a million dollars off of it.

-The post "Two #DigPed #Vconnecting Sessions in 19 Hours: aka Waking up in the Middle of the Night to Connect" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2016/07/digped-vconnecting/) on July 24, 2016.
+The post "Two #DigPed #Vconnecting Sessions in 19 Hours: aka Waking up in the Middle of the Night to Connect" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2016/07/digped-vconnecting/) on July 24, 2016.